KarthikeyanNagarajan/Hotel-Management-System-Microservice/README.md

 - Java 17
 - Maven
-- MySQL
 - Spring Boot
 - Spring Data JPA
+- MySQL
+- GIT
+- JWT
+- Lombok
+- Feign Client
 - Spring Security
 - Spring Cloud
-- Spring Cloud Gateway
+- Spring Cloud Gateway MVC
 - Spring Cloud Config
+- Spring Cloud Loadbalancer
-- JWT
+- Resilience4j
 - Netflix Eureka
 - Docker

 ## Microservice Patterns Used

+#### Database Per Service Pattern:

+A database dedicated to one service can't be accessed by other services.
+This is one of the reasons that makes it much easier to scale and understand from a whole end-to-end business aspect.
+This structure also reduces coupling as one service can’t tie itself to the tables of another.
+Services are forced to communicate via published interfaces.
+The downside is that dedicated databases require a failure protection mechanism for events where communication fails.

-- #### Saga Pattern:
+#### Saga Pattern:

-   Basically used during the payment/refund process to ensure that a series of local transactions are all executed or compensated.
-Each step is an individual local transaction and has a compensating transaction.
+Utilized during payment and refund processes to ensure that a series of local transactions are either all executed or compensated.
+Each step is an individual local transaction with a corresponding compensating transaction.
-  - Example: If Payment is unsuccessful then blocked room is released.
-Also If the refund is not processed then the reservation is not cancelled.
+- Example: If a payment fails, any blocked room is released.
+Similarly, if a refund cannot be processed, the reservation remains active.

-- #### API Gateway Pattern:
+#### API Gateway Pattern:

-  All client requests go through an API Gateway (Spring Cloud Gateway), which routes requests to appropriate services.
+All client requests are routed through an API Gateway (Spring Cloud Gateway), which directs requests to the appropriate microservices.
+The client also doesn’t need to know how to find or communicate with a multitude of ever-changing services.
+We can also create a gateway for specific types of clients (for example, backends for frontends) which improve ergonomics and reduce the number of roundtrips needed to fetch data.
+Plus, an API gateway pattern can take care of crucial tasks like authentication, SSL termination and caching, which makes your app more secure and user-friendly.

+#### Circuit breaker design pattern:

+Implementing this pattern as a function in a circuit breaker design requires an object to be called to monitor failure conditions.
+When a failure condition is detected, the circuit breaker will trip.
+Once this has been tripped, all calls to the circuit breaker will result in an error and be directed to a different service.
+Alternatively, calls can result in a default error message being retrieved.

+There are three states of the circuit breaker pattern functions that developers should be aware of.
+These are:

+- **Open:** A circuit breaker pattern is open when the number of failures has exceeded the threshold.
+When in this state, the microservice gives errors for the calls without executing the desired function.

+- **Closed:** When a circuit breaker is closed, it's in the default state and all calls are responded to normally.
+This is the ideal state developers want a circuit breaker microservice to remain in — in a perfect world, of course.

+- **Half-open:** When a circuit breaker is checking for underlying problems, it remains in a half-open state.
+Some calls may be responded to normally, but some may not be.
+It depends on why the circuit breaker switched to this state initially.

 ## Features

-This application contains 3 Roles **(Guest, User, Useradmin)**, these roles define which URL can be accessed with the JWT token.
+This application includes three role **Guest, User, and UserAdmin** each defining access levels for various URLs based on JWT tokens.
+Below are the services provided, along with their corresponding HTTP methods and access roles.

-It also provides below services, their **GET/POST** Request, Roles needed to access URL and their features:
+Below are the services used, their **GET/POST** Request, Roles needed to access URL and their features:

 #### Eureka-Service:

-   Register and discover microservices.
+Service Discovery to Register and discover microservices.

 #### Config-Service:

 Centralized configuration management for microservices.
+This service fetches config files from the git repository.

 #### Auth-Gateway-Service:

 Unified access point for microservices with JWT user authentication and authorization.

    - **Guest Role**
        > **POST:** Register User.